insovs/Optimization-Windows/Network/README.md

 1. Run as **Administrator** (right-click → Run as administrator).
 2. `.reg` files: double-click or `regedit /s file.reg` as admin.
-3. The TCP optimization script will prompt you to select which adapter to configure.
-4. WiFi scripts must be run via `PowerRun.exe` for full service and adapter access.
+3. WiFi scripts must be run via `PowerRun.exe` for full service and adapter access.
-5. **Restart required** for MSI Mode, `NetworkThrottlingIndex`, and WiFi scripts.
-All other tweaks apply immediately or after adapter restart.